rapido-linux/rapido/readme.txt

 - iproute2 with 'ip tuntap' support

-Once all dependencies have been installed, Rapido can be configured via rapido.conf.
-At a minimum, the VM network configuration and Linux kernel source parameters should be defined, in order to proceed.
+Once all dependencies have been installed, Rapido can be configured via rapido.conf (see rapido.conf.example).
+At a minimum, the Linux kernel source parameters should be defined.

+Test VM images may be "cut" with or without network support.
+For networking, the bridge, tap and MAC address parameters must be specified in rapido.conf.
-The tools/br_setup.sh script should be run as root to configure the bridge network.
+The tools/br_setup.sh script should be run as root to configure the bridge network device.
 By default, the bridge network is isolated, and isn't connected to any physical adapters.
 All parameters (device names, IP addresses, etc.) are configured in rapido.conf.